 How to get real answers from Uber customer service reps

 Make your messages to customer service as brief as possible.
-Only include the absolutely essential information.
+Include only the absolutely essential information.
 Refer to specific dates, times, amounts, ride numbers, and any other hard data that will help Uber understand your point.
 Uber service reps don’t have a lot of time to understand your situation, so only tell them exactly what they need to know to make a decision.
 If your message to Uber is more than a few sentences, it’s probably too long.

-Once you do get a reply, you might find that the response you get from Uber customer service is copied and pasted from a help article without addressing your specific situation.
+Once you get a reply, you might find that the response you get from Uber customer service is copied and pasted from a help article without addressing your specific situation.
 If that happens, don’t give up and don’t send an angry response.
 Instead, reply to the message and politely state that you’re still looking for an answer to your question.
-Then restate your question.
+Then, restate your question.
 Usually the second or third response from Uber will address your issue.
 If it doesn’t, keep trying.
 Don’t give in to frustration.
 You’re a lot less likely to get help if you start sending angry messages or adding additional detail that will only overwhelm the customer service rep.

-The best way to get refunds, fare adjustments, or to inquire about fees and tolls
+The best way to get refunds, fare adjustments, or info about fees and tolls

 Go to help.uber.com.
 Under “Trip issues and refunds,” you’ll see a map and a dropdown list.
 Click the dropdown and find the ride in question.
 Support topics will appear below the fare receipt.
 You should be able to find a support article that addresses your issue and contains a contact form that allows you to send a message to Uber.
 If you don’t, find the closest related help article with a contact form and use it to send a message.